Part 2 of 2

 fluctuations and is suitable for identifying trends over time.
 However,

-its responsiveness to recent price changes may be slower than that of EMA.
+its responsiveness to recent price changes may be slower than that of the EMA.

 2. EMA